 32. Prevention Protection

 No time is more important for flea and tick prevention for your dog than the warm months, especially while you are camping.
 Is your pet protected?

 Always remove any food that your dog doesn’t eat soon after they have finished eating.
 Leftover food can attract unwanted animal visitors.
 All food should be stored in your vehicle or camper in a cooler.

 34. Sound Sleeping

 Leaving your dog outside could mean they are vulnerable to wild animals in the area.
-Sleep with your pet in your tent or look for a dog tent to keep them safe while camping.
+Sleep with your pet in your tent, and check out these nifty sleeping bags.
 Your pet will be warm and dry in the tent, too.

 35. Warn Animals

 Making noise as you hike, whether it be talking or shouting, is the best way to avoid surprises with wildlife.
 Some like to put a bear bell on their dog while hiking to warn bears and other animals away and to help you keep track of your dog.
 Bear bells may be helpful at preventing bear attacks, but not likely to be enough.
 Make sure you follow other guidelines for preventing bear encounters, such as shouting or singing loudly periodically, staying alert, and avoiding areas near water or berries when in bear country.